BerndHeiter/airplanes/README.md

-This is just a geojson, which contains airports
+This is just a geojson, which contains airports.